 The Myths About Medical Malpractice

 There is a lot of information about medical malpractice lawsuits out there that is just flat wrong.
-For example, we often hear that the costs of defending these lawsuits and compensating victims is responsible for driving up healthcare costs.
-Right now, Americans are spending about $2.5 trillion a year on healthcare.
-The percentage of that overall amount that is spent on defending malpractice claims and compensating victims is just 0.3%.
+For example, we often hear that the costs of defending these lawsuits and compensating victims are responsible for driving up health care costs.
+Right now, Americans are spending about $2.5 trillion a year on health care.
+The percentage of that overall amount that is spent on defending malpractice claims and compensating victims is just 0.3 percent.